boostlearn/go-cluster-limiter/README.md

    >Note: P stands for attenuation coefficient, used to control smoothness.

-Formula for estimating current cluster traffic:
+Formula for estimating current cluster's traffic:

     CurrentClusterTraffic: = LastSynchronizedClusterTraffic + LocalRequestSinceSynchronized/LocalTrafficProportion

-#### Calculate pass to reward ratio
+#### Calculate the ratio of passed to reward
 Since the flow limiter does not directly control the reward, the conversion ratio needs to be calculated to calculate the pass quantum to achieve the target reward.